Video shows patient left at cold bus stop at night, wearing only a hospital gown

 One of the men replies it was "due to the circumstances of what happened."

 The young woman barely speaks and seems dazed, occasionally crying out.
-Baraka urges her sit at the bus stop, where two plastic bags full of the woman's belongings lie on the ground next to a pair of shoes.
+Baraka urges her to sit at the bus stop, where two plastic bags full of the woman's belongings lie on the ground next to a pair of shoes.
 As she approaches the cold bench, the thin gown exposes her bare skin.

 According to weather reports, the temperature in Baltimore was in the 30s the night the video was filmed.